 Paddlers Who Benefit from a Dedicated Lake and Flat Water Inflatable Kayak

 To clarify, for “lake paddling” in this article we’re not talking about paddling around your local lake on occasion for a few miles.
-Or even a periodic 5-mile jaunt across a larger lake for an overnight.
+Or even a once a year 5-mile jaunt across a larger lake for an overnight.

 For shorter, more infrequent paddles across lakes and other flatwater, while dedicated lake paddling kayaks are certainly nice to have since they are so efficient and easy to paddle, they are a bit overkill.
 For occasional lake paddle trips, a quality recreational level inflatable kayak, such as a Sea Eagle 370, work just fine.